besh/demons-in-my-computer/README.md

 # Demons In My Computer
 > Unlocked computer?
-Unlock the gates to hell!.
+Unlock the gates to hell!
 A chrome extension that allows you to torture souls who left their computer unlocked.

 ### Setup
 1. Download this repo